The Buffon needle problem for L\'evy distributed spacings and renewal theory: Probability of an empty interval for a free renewal process

 4pt \textbf{(b)} Let us now consider a geometric distribution of points, which is the discrete version of the previous example.
 Starting from some origin, let us mark the integer points as renewal events with probability $p$.
 Let $X$ be the number of unmarked points before the first marked point.
 Its distribution is \be f(k)=\prob(X=k)=p\,q^{k-1}, \ee where $q=1-p$ and $k=1,2,\dots$.
 Thus $\xm=1/p$.
 Applying (\ref{eq:discretEquil}) leads to \beq (p_0)_\eq(r)=q^r, \eeq which is simply the probability that $r$ consecutive points are unmarked.
+Since $r$ is an integer, the analogue of (\ref{eq:micror}) can be obtained by taking the limit of (\ref{eq:geop0}) in the regime where $p=1/\xm$ is small.

 4pt \textbf{(c)} For a uniform distribution $\mathcal{U}(0,2d)$, such that $\xm=d$, (\ref{eq:equilib}) gives \be (p_{0})_{\eq}(r)=\bigac{1-\frac{r}{2d}}^2=1-\frac{r}{d}+\frac{r^2}{4d^2}. \ee